Gynko/autocompleteMentored/README.md

 1. Countries are sorted alphabetically.
 Influences the algorithm search.
 2. There is a possible typo: a missing Capital letter on afghanistan => code should take that into account?
 3. There are commas on some entries (Korea, North) that may or may not be an issue.
+4. There are no special characters like £, é

 > If we were in a real setting, there is a question that I would ask my lead: my assignment is to create an autocomplete based on the input's ordered letters (If i type "Gre", I will need to return starting with "Gre": Greece, Greenland, Grenada).